kizro/IBM-Data-Science-Professional-Certification/README.md

  - Apply and compare machine learning classification algorithms to predict whether a loan case will be paid off or not

  - Train and compare machine learning models to predict if a space launch can reuse the first stage of a rocket

+ [!NOTE]

+The information presented in this repo is for personal use only.
+Quiz answers and the like will not be shared.